Get ready … it’s hurricane season

 What can we do to be prepared for another hurricane, tornado or other emergency, should it happen in our area to protect the elderly?
 We are concerned the assistant living facility does not have an evacuation plan and I cannot find one online.
 Thanks.

-Mark: Hurricane season officially starts on Thursday, June 1, and will not end until Thursday, November 30.
-The deeper the season goes, the storms get stronger.
+Mark: Hurricane season officially started on Thursday and will not end until Nov.
+30. The deeper the season goes, the storms get stronger.

 Everyone should have a family disaster readiness plan for hurricanes, tornadoes, earthquakes, or any type of disaster.
 Having a readiness plan is especially crucial for seniors or those who are disabled, because many of them are dependent upon technology for their life support or ongoing medical treatment.